Published on March 5th, 2023 by Nikolaos Sismanis

-The company will continue to grow the comprehensive investment portfolio.
+The company will continue to grow its comprehensive investment portfolio.
 And with such a large allocation to floating rate investments, the company should also benefit from the significant interest rate increases which are anticipated in 2022 and beyond.
-On December 31st, 2022, the weighted average asset yield of the $2.1 billion investment portfolio of 10.0% was strong.
+On December 31st, 2022, the weighted average asset yield of SLR’s $2.9 billion investment portfolio of 12.2% was strong.

-Growth of the portfolio, and the weighted average asset yield would lead to increase net investment income, from which the company can continue paying the dividend.
+Growth of the portfolio and the weighted average asset yield would lead to an increase in net investment income, from which the company can continue paying the dividend.
 That said, we remain wary of the fact that in the absence of a notable increase in net investment income, payouts could keep exceeding what the company makes.

-The company, especially for a business development company, has not issued a significant number of shares in the last decade.
-This is beneficial to shareholders because their equity in SLRC is not diluted with more shares outstanding available on the market.
+On the bright side, the company, especially for a business development company, has not issued a significant number of shares in the last decade.
+This is beneficial to shareholders because their equity in SLRC is not diluted with more outstanding shares available on the market.

-The company has paid quarterly dividends since mid-2010 up to April 2022.
-SLRC paid a $0.60 quarterly dividend from 2010 until halfway through 2013, when the dividend was slashed by one third to $0.40.
-In the first quarter of 2018, SLR Investment Corp. increased their quarterly dividend by a penny to $0.41, which it has continued to pay until now.
+The company has paid quarterly dividends from mid-2010 up to April 2022.
+SLRC paid a $0.60 quarterly dividend from 2010 until halfway through 2013, when the dividend was slashed by one-third to $0.40.
+In the first quarter of 2018, SLR Investment Corp. increased its quarterly dividend by a penny to $0.41, which it has continued to pay until now.

-At the time being, SLRC may produce about $1.50 in net investment income in 2022.
+Currently, we forecast that SLRC is likely to produce about $1.60 in net investment income in 2023.
 At this rate, the company would be paying out more than 100% of net investment income in the form of dividends.
 This means the dividend is not safe and may be cut in the future.
-However, the company has yet to report results following the merger, so earnings estimates are quite volatile.

 SLR Investment Corp. recently made a massive acquisition and folded SLR Senior Investment Corp. into its company.
 Legacy SLRC shareholders now own 77% of the combined company, with the previous SUNS shareholders owning 23% of the SLR Investment Corp.